symblai/symbl-docs/docs/conversation-api/api-reference/follow-ups.md

     "followUps": [
         {
             "id": "4526427164639111",
-            "text": "We need to have the meeting today, and we're going to talk about how to run a product strategy Workshop is by Richard Holmes.", "type": "follow_up",
+            "text": "We need to have the meeting today, and we're going to talk about the how to run a product strategy workshop conducted by Richard Holmes yesterday evening.
+There is a meeting with the customer in the afternoon as well.", "type": "follow_up",
             "score": 0.8660254037851491,
             "messageIds": [